 Under the Hood

-The 2014 Maserati Quattroporte features two all-new twin-turbocharged powerplants, a 3.8-liter V8 in the GTS and a 3.0-liter V6 in the S Q4.
+The 2015 Maserati Quattroporte features a choice of two twin-turbocharged powerplants, a 3.8-liter V8 in the GTS and a 3.0-liter V6 in the S Q4.
 Both sedans have the kind of throaty exhaust note and responsive performance that you’d expect from an Italian exotic.
 While incorporating Maserati engineering and design, both engines are actually manufactured by Ferrari.
 An 8-speed ZF automatic transmission channels engine power to the rear wheels of the Quattroporte GTS and to all four wheels of the Quattroporte S Q4.

 3.0-liter twin-turbocharged V6 (S Q4)